JisungKim/CSstudy/Django/README.md

 Finished reading page#1
 2. 02 February 2019
 Finished reading before Django admin in page#2
+3. 08 February 2019

-Mission 2.
+Finished reading before Use the template system in page#3 Mission 2.
 Reading and following book Two scoops of django
 -------------